Robots for kids: STEM kits and more tech gifts for hackers of all ages | ZDNet

 This is an amazing kit.
 It is pricey, but you get a complete robotics building experience with very few limitations.
 If you can budget for it, it's definitely a gift to buy for yourself, er, your kid.
 Yeah, for your kid.
 Or buy it for yourself and get your kid a stuffed animal.
 That's what I did.
 Of course, my kid is an 8-pound dog and he hates robots, tech, and plastic.
 My dreams of building him a robot car were completely dashed by his Luddite level of disinterest*, so I had to use this for other fun projects.

 *Yes, we definitely see the irony in that an uber-geek's dog, named Pixel, is completely anti-technology.
-But we love him so very much anyway.$479 at Amazon
+But we love him so very much anyway.$475 at Amazon

 12 in 1 Education Solar Robot